Enduring Powers of Guardianship

 Next Steps

 Make an appointment for a Citizens Advice Bureau lawyer to prepare an EPG on your behalf.
-Alternatively, you can pick up a free EPG information kit from your nearest Citizens Advice Bureau branch or download and print the kit.

 Read more about EPG at the Office of the Public Advocate website.